Made in honour of [deadname] Turner. May he rest in peace, 2005 - 2019.

 Since then, I’ve met a bunch of cool people that have helped me with my identity.

-From exes to my best friend, all the very cool trans people I know to the souls of the people who aren't here anymore.
-And now I'm very happy to announce that i believe that i have finally found my identity.
-It may have taken years of confusion but i should hopefully be able to rest now.
+From my exes to my best friends, all the very cool trans people I know to the souls of the people who aren't here anymore.
+And now I'm very happy to announce that I believe that I have finally found my identity.
+It may have taken years of confusion but I should hopefully be able to rest now.
 So here goes, eh?

 Hey, I’m Laker, I use she/her pronouns and I’m a trans girl.
-This is who i am, this is who i always was and this is who i want to be.
-I feel so much happier when i am percieved as a girl.
+This is who I am, this is who I always was and this is who I want to be.
+I feel so much happier when i am perceived as a girl.

 My soul, although withered by many years of many mental issues and disorders, is still the same one that was found in that child.

 So now that we know the past and present, what about the… no, my future?
 I’ve already started to transition socially to a few friends, both in real life and online.
-My gender expression was already going more and more feminine by the day and im glad to finally make that official :) I know that i want to transition medically but i havent thought of the logistics of that yet so i’m not going to talk about it publically. ## ending notes … breathes out wow damn i needed to get that off my chest, huh. well, here’s to 2022. more writing stuff coming #soon :P
+My gender expression was already going more and more feminine by the day and I'm glad to finally make that official :) I know that i want to transition medically but I haven't thought of the logistics of that yet so i’m not going to talk about it publicly.